The closest town to the trailhead is Goulburn, NSW. You will also pass close by the tiny hamlet of Bungonia

 Start by walking across the road from the David Reid car park following the arrows attached to the Green Track marker.
 At this stage you are also on the Red Track walk which is the option that takes you down into the gorge below.
 Turn towards the left and you will skirt around the rim of the gorge.
 The bushland is fairly open on most of this walk and there are a number of highlights.
 While the trail for the majority of the walk is well maintained, many of the side options are rougher so you need to pay attention to your footing.

-First up is Mass Cave which is just off the trail but is well worth the visit (please note that sometimes the caves are closed).
+First up is Mass Cave which is just a short detour off the trail but is well worth the visit (please note that sometimes the caves are closed).
 The cave gets its name because in some dark distant past, church services were held inside.
 You enter through an open metal gate and follow the chain down a slope.
 We strongly recommend that if do this cave, you carry a headlamp as there is one section just before you enter the main cavern where it’s very dark however once you enter the cavern proper there is a ‘window’ that casts some light.
 There is a section at the back of the cave that goes further in that we couldn’t see without a torch.
 If you have any degree of claustrophobia then avoid entering the cave.

 Once you leave the cave, return back the way you came and continue onto the main track.
 Shortly after getting back on the main trail we came to an intersection with a sign that pointed to the right but we were soon to discover that the sign had been rotated and took us off trail.
 However, doing a short detour to the right is actually worthwhile as you come across a natural lookout with great views over the gorge.
 If you take the detour please ensure you take care and keep well away from the edges.